oscarfzs/creditflux_downloader/README.md

 $ python --version
 ```

 which will display which version you are on (e.g. `$ 3.6.0`).
+If doing so yields the old Python 2.7 version, you may have to use `python3` instead of `python`.
 Also check to make sure your version of `pip` is updated and corresponds to the version of Python that you are using.
 Type `pip --version` to see which version you are on.
 It should look something like `pip 20.0.1 from path/to/pip (python 3.6)` where `path/to/pip` corresponds to the filepath of wherever pip is located.

 If you do not have Python 3.x installed, download and install from here: